prashanth143777/Q-BAFNet/README.md

-Cross-Modal Attention Fusion for ligand-protein alignment Variational Quantum Circuit (VQC) to project fused embeddings into a high-dimensional quantum Hilbert space Hybrid prediction head for final affinity estimation
+Cross-Modal Attention Fusion for ligand-protein alignment Variational Quantum Circuit (VQC) to project fused embeddings into a high-dimensional quantum Hilbert space Hybrid prediction head for final affinity estimation The datasets are freely available.
+Due to copyright issues, we do not upload the datasets

 Q-BAFNet/
 │